sindhu-JS/Pixie-bot/README.md

-# The PixiBot Design Studio
+# The PixieBot Design Studio

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.